de-ola/resume_builder/README.md

 Endpoints and functions

-'accounts/profile/' => this shows the user details 'accounts/register/' => this helps create a new user 'accounts/login/' => this authenticates already existing user 'accounts/change_password/<int:pk>/' => this endpoint is in charge of changing user passwords 'accounts/update_profile/<int:pk>/' => this edits your profile 'accounts/login/refresh/'  => this authenticates already existing user
+'api/accounts/profile/' => this shows the user details 'api/accounts/register/' => this helps create a new user 'api/accounts/login/' => this authenticates already existing user 'api/accounts/change_password/<int:pk>/' => this endpoint is in charge of changing user passwords 'api/accounts/update_profile/<int:pk>/' => this edits your profile 'api/accounts/login/refresh/'  => this authenticates already existing user

+'api/bio/create/' => this created the user bio 'api/bio/edit/<int:pk>/' => this edits the user's bio 'api/projects/add/' => this created a new project 'api/projects/edit/<int:pk>/' => edits already created projects 'api/resume/' => this shows the complete resume data of the current loggrd in user 'api/resume/list/' => this gives a list of resumés of different users